okfde/farmsubsidy-store/README.md

     fscli clean --help

-pass `--ignore-errors` to only log validateion errors but not fail.
+pass `--ignore-errors` to only log validateion errors but not fail during exceptions.

     fscli clean --ignore-errors